Monopoly Millionaires' Club (game show): Go for a Million

 Running out of turns without reaching GO or going to Jail, or landing on Luxury Tax in Season 2, split the final cash total with the contestant's audience section and allowed the contestant to keep all non-cash prizes.
-Passing GO augmented the cash total to $200,000, which was split with the section.
-Landing on GO exactly, either by dice roll or flipping an "Advance to GO" card from Chance or Community Chest, augmented the contestant's cash total to $1,000,000 and split the Audience Jackpot among the section.
+Passing GO augmented the cash total to $200,000, split between the contestant and the section.
+Landing on GO exactly, either by dice roll or flipping an "Advance to GO" card from Chance or Community Chest, augmented the contestant's cash total to $1,000,000 and split an Audience Jackpot among the section.
 This jackpot was $200,000 for all but two episodes, in which it was $300,000.
 Winning the top prize also awarded the contestant a shiny, diamond-encrusted Mr. Monopoly top hat.

-Four contestants had won the top prize throughout the show's run.
+Four contestants won the top prize throughout the show's run.